samanthaming/samanthaming.com/content/tidbits/61-better-nan-check-with-es6-number-isnan.md

 ---
 title: Better `NaN` check with ES6 `Number.isNaN`
 description: The isNaN check always had its issue due to its coercion nature.
 Number.isNaN to the rescue.
-Let's learn about NaN and why NaN check exists...
+Let's learn about NaN and why NaN check exists.
 tags: [javascript, es6, number]
 order: 61
 createdAt: 2019-5-19